meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 ![Figure 43](assets/17470308117865.jpg)***Figure 43**: The parent temporal space is continous, but the media clip contains snapshots of continuous reality.*

+## Sampling Functions in Time Algebra

 ### Definition of a Sampling

-We define a "Sampling" as a mapping from discrete samples to continuous intervals:
+We define a "Sampling" as a mapping from discrete samples to continuous intervals.

-A sampling function S maps a set of discrete sample indices I = {i₀, i₁, ...} to a set of continuous intervals T = {t₀, t₁, ...} in a given temporal domain.

 Since intervals are topologies (as established in Chapter 4), and we can build a topology of adjacent topologies, we can apply the projection mathematics to manipulate samplings as well.

-## Sampling Functions in Time Algebra

-### Mathematical Representation

-A sampling function S can be represented as:
+A sampling function S maps a set of discrete sample indices `I = {i₀, i₁, ...}` to a set of continuous intervals `T = {t₀, t₁, ...}` in a given temporal domain; we can represent a sampling function S as:

-S: I → T
+`S: I → T`

-Where:
-- I is the set of discrete sample indices (e.g., frame numbers)
-- T is the set of continuous time intervals
+`I` may be a set of frame indices, and `T` may be the interval they are visible on a timeline.
 For regular sampling, such as constant frame rate video, the mapping is straightforward:

-S(i) = [i/r, (i+1)/r)
+`S(i) = [i/r, (i+1)/r)`

-Where r is the frame rate, and the interval is right-open (inclusive on the left, exclusive on the right) as established in the interval conventions from Chapter 3.
+Where `r` is the frame rate, and the interval is right-open (inclusive on the left, exclusive on the right) as established in the interval conventions from Chapter 3.

 ### Frequency Domain Perspective

 From a frequency domain perspective, we can view the sampling process as a phase modulus that implies a topology of regular intervals.
 Every time the phase wraps, the sample index (e.g., "frame") increments (Figure 44).
 This frequency domain representation provides powerful tools for manipulating samplings without explicitly constructing a complete topology.

 ![Figure 44](assets/17470308962642.jpg)***Figure 44**: The phase modulus corresponds to shutter intervals.*

 The sampling rate establishes a base frequency, while phase offsets determine the precise alignment of samples within the continuous domain.
 This approach allows us to leverage the established mathematics of signal processing to work with the temporal algebra.